vircadia/vircadia-docs-sphinx/docs/source/create/avatars/scattering-tutorial.rst

    materialMap = { "body_mat": { "scattering": 1.0, "scatteringMap" : "![skinMap.jpg](http://.../skinMap.jpg)" } }

-5. Wear the avatar to observe the scattering effects in High Fidelity.
+5. Wear the avatar to observe the scattering effects in Project Athena.

 Here's an example of the scattering effect.
 The left image has no scattering and the right image has scattering.
 You can see the red diffuse reflection along the shadow line.